OcMalde/fuse-phylotree/README.md

 2. Phylogenetic inference of species/genes/modules/functions evolutionary histories
 3. Identification of co-appearances of modules and functions

-The process accepts protein sequences and their associated annotations as input.
-It then returns the presence of conserved sequence modules, along with their associated annotations, across different ancestral genes.
+The process accepts protein sequences and their associated functional annotations as input.
+It then returns the presence of conserved sequence modules, along with their associated functional annotations, across different ancestral genes.

 ![Pipeline](img/fig1.png)